 This familiar beetle has a black thorax, rusty brown elytra (wing cases) and brown legs.
 It has characteristic antennae that fan out.

-The larvae, also called rookworms, are fat, creamy-white grubs with brown heads.
+The larvae are called rookworms, because rooks are said to be particularly fond of them.
+They are fat, creamy-white grubs with brown heads.
 They live in the soil for about three years eating plant roots.
 They especially like cereal crops and grasses and can do a great deal of damage.

 Adults chew flowers and leaves.
 Larvae eat plant roots.